Notes on the fine Selmer groups: Fine Selmer groups over a cyclotomic -extension

 \bt Let $L$ be a finite extension of $F$ such that $F(\mu_{2p}, T/\m T)$ is contained in a finite $p$-extension of $L$.
 Then the Iwasawa $\mu$-invariant conjecture holds for $L$ if and only if $Y_S(T/L^{\cyc})$ is finitely generated over $R$. \et

-\bpf Let $L'$ be a finite $p$-extension of $L$ that contained $F(\mu_{2p}, T/\m T)$.
-The proof given above essentially proved the equivalence over $L'$.
-The equivalence for $L$ then follows from the fact that the finite generation property is preserved in a finite $p$-extension. \epf
+\bpf Let $L'$ be a finite $p$-extension of $L$ that contains $F(\mu_{2p}, T/\m T)$.
+The proof of Theorem \ref{main} essentially proved the equivalence over $L'$.
+To establish the equivalence for $L$, we need to show that the finite generation property is preserved in a finite $p$-extension.
+By \cite[Theorem 3]{Iw}, the Iwasawa $\mu$-invariant conjecture holds for $L^{\cyc}$ if and only if the Iwasawa $\mu$-invariant conjecture holds for $L'^{\cyc}$.
+It remains to show the same for the case of $Y_S(T/L^{\cyc})$.
+It is not difficult, by making use of the commutative diagram in Lemma \ref{fg finite}, to show that the map